 Sika Offers All Types of Technology for Corrosion Protection

-Hydrophobic impregnations are a special concrete protection solution applied to reduce water uptake behavior and prevent ingress of water-dissolved contaminants such as chlorides.
-The aesthetic appearance of the concrete surface will not be changed.
+Passive corrosion inhibitors, which includes hydrophobic impregnations, are a special concrete protection solution applied to reduce water uptake and prevent ingress of water-dissolved contaminants such as chlorides.
+They are easy and fast to apply without causing any change to the concrete appearance.

-To provide a specific protection such as anti-carbonation or chemical resistance, a film-forming protective coat can be applied on the surface.
+To provide specific protection such as anti-carbonation or chemical resistance, a film-forming protective coat could be applied on the surface.
 Such protective coatings are available as rigid, plasto-elastic or elastic systems.
-Sika also has permanent anti-graffiti and anti-fly poster coatings to protect concrete, wood, masonry and metal.